microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-05.md

 ### Success Criteria

 - You should understand the importance of monitoring and some of the basic features offered by Application Insights.

+{: .note }
-  - **NOTE**: We are just scratching the surface of what is offered in Azure Monitoring, if you are interested in learning more there is a full What the Hack focused on [Azure Monitoring](https://github.com/microsoft/WhatTheHack/tree/master/007-AzureMonitoring).
+> **NOTE**: We are just scratching the surface of what is offered in Azure Monitoring, if you are interested in learning more there is a full What the Hack focused on [Azure Monitoring](https://github.com/microsoft/WhatTheHack/tree/master/007-AzureMonitoring).

 ### Learning Resources